ociu/scores/README.md

 Origin
 ------

 Scores are original music, created either by me or by rock band Primakers.
 Please, look at copyright notes inside the score for authoring and licensing information.
-If no license specified, CC-BY-NC-SA applies dy default to score and generated music.
+If no license specified, CC-BY-NC-SA applies by default to score and generated music.

 I used [EasyABC](http://www.nilsliberg.se/ksp/easyabc/) program, which integrates everything you need, and generates the score as you type.